skruv/skruv/README.md

 view()
 ```

+Or for a full impementation of todomvc see [here](https://skruv.io/examples/todomvc)

 ## Browser support

 Requires Modules, Proxies, Map/WeakMap, so Edge 16+, Safari 11+, and modern versions of all other browsers should work.
 If you still need to support IE or older Edge versions I'd reccommend that you build a separate minimal-functionality app using hyperapp (a great framework) or similar.
 That's how I have handled legacy support at a large global ecommerce company.